‘PMP or PRINCE2?’ is a common question from project professionals who want a qualification to strengthen their resumé.

 PRINCE2 is a predictive project management methodology that arose in the UK public sector.
 Its primary focus is on strong governance.
 PRINCE2 certifications carry an assurance that holders understand the basics of a rigorous PM approach.

 PMP is owned by the Project Management Institute (PMI).
 PMI is the largest project management membership organization in the world.
-It’s website (13 Jan 2020) claims over 500,000 global members.
+Its website (5 June 2023) claims nearly 700,000 global members.